 Voluntary work placements are available.
-These are up to 72 hours (2 weeks) and can be taken over the summer or throughout the full year.
-Work placements include working in a variety of settings (eg schools, hospitals, universities and other organisations) with trained Stage 2 health psychologists and research teams.
+These are up to 75 hours and can be completed in a block over the summer or continuously throughout the full year.
+Work placements include working in a variety of settings (e.g. schools, hospitals, universities and other organisations) with trained Stage 2 health psychologists and research teams.

 Teaching and learning

-All course units are supported by the use of Blackboard (a virtual learning environment) through which you can access lecture slides, reading lists and other accompanying material.
+All course units are supported by the use of Blackboard (a virtual learning environment) through which you can access learning materials, reading lists and other accompanying resources.

 Each course unit on Blackboard also has its own discussion board, where you can post questions and interact with staff and other students on the course.

 A significant amount of teaching and learning will take place through the dissertation unit (60 credits), where you will be expected to take a lead role in developing a research project with regular support, input, and mentorship from their project supervisor.

 Find out more about postgraduate teaching and learning methods at Manchester.

 Our team are passionate about your learning and development.